What is racism?

 - being treated differently or being excluded because of your race or culture

 - having people make assumptions about you because of your race or culture

 - people making racist jokes.

-You can also be affected by racism that isn't directed at you.
+You can also be affected even if it isn't directed at you.
 For example, if you hear someone discriminating against someone else's culture.
 Even though you're not from that culture, you might still find hearing it offensive.